10 DEI Activities for the Workplace (With Debrief)

 Participants: Departmentwide

-- Then, collect forms and look for patterns.
+- Then, collect the forms and look for patterns.
+Ensure anonymity to encourage honest feedback.

 #7.
 Secret Exclusions